Vaginismus at a Glance

 The prevalence of vaginismus is unknown likely because so many women do not speak about this even to their doctors.
 Commonly quoted figures are 1-7% of the world population.
 Studies have shown that about 30% of the world female population struggle with one of many sexual pain disorders.

 Join the VaginismusMD Forum and introduce yourself.
 You will become part of an amazing community of women with vaginismus who support and teach each other.
-It will allow you to throw off the shackles of isolation, tear down the walls of secrecy and become a part of a vibrant community of women who are determined to support one another.
+It will allow you to throw off the shackles of isolation, tear down the walls of secrecy and become a part of a vibrant community of women who are determined to support one another in their quest for proper vaginismus treatment and vaginismus cure.

 Read the book When Sex Seems Impossible.
 Stories of Vaginismus & How You Can Achieve Intimacy by Peter T. Pacik, MD, FACS available through our office or on AMAZON.